The NFL Draft Will Be Held Virtually For The First Time, Gets Late April Air Date

 The NFL has announced that it will be moving toward a fully virtual draft in response to the novel coronavirus pandemic.
-The announcement of the virtual draft, which is set to be held from April 23 to April 25, was made by NFL Commissioner Roger Goodell in a memo to teams earlier this week, People reports.
+The announcement of the virtual draft, which is set to be held from April 23 to April 25, was made by NFL Commissioner Roger Goodell in a memo sent to teams earlier this week, People reports.

 In response to the virus, teams have also closed all of their facilities, which makes it almost impossible to hold the draft in a public setting as they have in previous years.
-General managers and owners will have to participate in the draft from their homes, and are explicitly banned from gathering in a group during the draft.
+General managers and owners will have to participate in the draft from their homes and are explicitly banned from gathering in a group during the draft.

 “Clubs have been advised to prepare to conduct the 2020 draft entirely outside of their facilities and in a fully virtual format, with club personnel in separate locations and able to communicate with one another and Draft headquarters by phone or internet,” Goodell writes in the memo, which was also posted to the NFL website.